jens-duttke/tslint-filter/README.md

 | ___strict-boolean-expressions    | tslint &raquo; [strict-boolean-expressions](https://palantir.github.io/tslint/rules/strict-boolean-expressions) | Adds the context of the expression to the message.<br /><sub>**Original message:**<br />This type is not allowed in the operand for the '&&' operator because it is always truthy.
 It may be null/undefined, but neither 'allow-null-union' nor 'allow-undefined-union' is set.
 Allowed types are boolean, enum, or boolean-or-undefined.<br />**New message:**<br />This type is not allowed in the operand for the '&&' operator in JsxExpression because it is always truthy.
 It may be null/undefined, but neither 'allow-null-union' nor 'allow-undefined-union' is set.
 Allowed types are boolean, enum, or boolean-or-undefined.</sub>
 | ___typedef                       | tslint &raquo; [typedef](https://palantir.github.io/tslint/rules/typedef) | Nothing special.
 Just enables the ability to filter specific linting errors in the `tslint.json`.

-The configuration is equally to the original rule, expect that the last parameter takes an array of regular expression.
+The configuration is equally to the original rule, expect that the last argument takes an array of regular expression.
 Like:
 ```
 "___prefer-conditional-expression": [true, "check-else-if", [
   "conditional expression size would be about [120...]"
 ]],
 ```
 (see the topic [ranges in regular expressions](#ranges-in-regular-expressions) to read about the above regexp)

+> Even if you just use TSLint-Filter to modify the linting error message, you need to add an empty array, if the last argument of the rule is already an array.
+Otherwise, TSLint-Filter will misinterpret the rule argument as array of RegExp pattern to ignore.

 ## Disable/enable rules by their original name in comment flags in source code